 “Do you think we should walk over and join the conversation?”
 Grant asked.

 “I don’t think so,” Jason replied.
-“It’s best to let your parents ask questions that they might not want to have you hear.
+“It’s best to let your parents ask questions that they might not want you to hear.
 You can talk to them after Mass and find out what they think.”

 “Hey, let’s go over to where the others are standing and Jase can figure out who’s who.”
 So that’s what they did.